valentinaandrade/movid-site/content/authors/monica/_index.md

 authors:
 - monica

-weight: 2
+weight: 1

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Investigadora principal
+role: Profesora Asociada, Universidad Diego Portales

 # Organizations/Affiliations
 organizations: